ecki/seeburger-vfs2/README.md

     * `ExpireFilesOperation`- used to delete file rows based on last markTime column with single SQL transaction
     * `BulkSetAttributeOperation` - used to set an attribute (markTime) on a list of files

 Use `mvn -Prelease-profile clean install` to build.
+You need Apache Maven 3.2.x for this.

 Latest Release
 --------------
 *1.1.0* - Includes new com.seeburger.vfs2.operations package (in vfs2provider-jdbctable.jar)
+*1.2.0* - Provide VFSClassLoader#getFileObject(String) which retrieves backing file for resource